comeon-group/comeon-javascript-test/README.md

 * Provide a way to go back to the Games list screen

 ## API
-There are three methods on the API: login, games, and categories.
+There are three methods on the API: login, logout, games, and categories.

 ### Login
 Path: /login